 Windy Hill Orchard in Ararat has been in the Noonkester family for over 100 years.
 They offer pick-your-own blueberries, peaches, blackberries, grapes, and (mostly) apples.
 All their fruit is non-GMO and are grown and pruned so that even the tiniest of farmers can reach them without a ladder.
 They use a low-spray, integrated pest management system that allows you to eat the fruit right off of the tree, as nature intended.
 The Noonkesters are happy to tell you all about their fruits and what processes are used to grow them.
 For apple picking, grab a bushel basket and head to the many different varieties of apple trees, marked in rows.
 Bring a picnic lunch to the orchard and enjoy the beautiful surroundings.
 Every Thursday, September – November, you are invited to watch as the apples are cleaned and pressed into cider.
 Don’t forget to leave with a jug of fresh apple cider!
 They also sell apple cider vinegar, apple sauce, apple butter, jams, and dried apples.
 The orchard is open Thursday (10 am-5 pm), Friday (1 pm-5 pm), and Saturday (10 am-5 pm).

-Levering Orchard in Ararat, VA is a 3rd-generation, family-owned orchard celebrating its 112th year in 2020!
+Levering Orchard in Ararat, VA is a 3rd-generation, family-owned orchard celebrating its 113th year in 2021!
 Visitors to Levering Orchard are treated to pick-your-own cherries, peaches, pears, and apples in a gorgeous mountain setting.
 Fall apple season at Levering lasts from September through mid-November.
 They provide you with buckets and ladders and send you into their expansive orchard to experience picking the fruit right off of the tree yourself.
 You can call 276-755-3593 for up-to-date information on available apple varieties.
 For next summer, you can also visit the Cherry Orchard Theatre on the property that hosts outdoor plays and music with a Blue Ridge Mountain backdrop.
 Most of the plays performed were written in conjunction with orchard owner Frank Levering and feature stories that are local to the area.
-Although their theater season has ended for 2020, you can check their website for an updated schedule for next summer.
+Check out the website for an updated schedule for their theater season.
 Cash or check only.

 Batts Blooming Blessings Farm